Ashwin835/Insurance-Regression-Project/README.md

                                                            POLYNOMIAL LINEAR REGRESSION
- This model is better than multiple linear regression, however, the polynomial feature degree should be less than 5 to avoid major overfitting.
-Polynomial feature degree 3 is the best in giving the most accurate predictive model.
+ This model is better than multiple linear regression, however, the polynomial feature degree should be less than 5 to avoid major underfitting.
+Polynomial feature degree 4 is the best in giving the most accurate predictive model.
 #it predicts around 85% of the x train and test data correctly.
 Although this model is good, a better model is needed